toddledev/documentation/docs/04-get-started/03-project-details/index.md

 ## Branches

 Branches allow you to work on new features or fixes without affecting the main version of your project.
-If you're familiar with git, Nordcraft branches work in the same way.
+If you're familiar with git version control, Nordcraft branches work in the same way.

 Every project has a `main` branch that represents the current live version.
 The `main` branch is `read-only` and you cannot edit this branch directly.
-Instead, [create new branches](/get-started/branches-and-publishing#create-a-new-branch) for making changes.
+To make changes to your project, [create new branches](/get-started/branches-and-publishing#create-a-new-branch).

 ::: info
 For detailed information on working with branches, see the [Branches and publishing](/get-started/branches-and-publishing) page.
 :::

-When selecting a project from your Nordcraft dashboard, you can see all branches, with details about who created them and when.
+When selecting a project from your Nordcraft dashboard, you can view all active branches, with details about who created them and when.

 ![Branch actions|16/9](branch-actions.webp)

 The following actions are available for each branch:

-1. **Edit**: Opens the branch in the editor to make changes.
+1. **Edit**: Opens the branch in the editor to make changes
 2. **Additional**:
     - **View changes**: See an overview of all modifications in the branch; if the branch is outdated, conflicts will be highlighted for resolution before syncing with the main branch
     - **Preview**: Opens the live version of the branch